Flowframe/brief/docs/docs/getting-started.md

 ## Rendering templates

-To render the template, use the `HtmlRenderer`:
+To render the template, use the `RendererFactory`:

 ```php
 use Flowframe\Brief\Components\Html;